jmchandonia/CORAL/front_end/README.md

  **PlotlyJS**

- [PlotlyJS](https://plot.ly/javascript/) is used to translate data bricks into data vizualizatoins that can be configured and viewed by the user. it is configured to work with angular using [angular-plotly](https://github.com/plotly/angular-plotly.js).
+ [PlotlyJS](https://plot.ly/javascript/) is used to translate data bricks into data visualizations that can be configured and viewed by the user. it is configured to work with angular using [angular-plotly](https://github.com/plotly/angular-plotly.js).

  Angular-plotly provides us with a simple to use `<plotly-plot>` component that takes a `data` and `layout` input.
-Server calls typically provide data and layout in sebarate objects in the response.
+Server calls typically provide data and layout in separate objects in the response.

  *Important:* We are currently running angular-plotly at version 1.3.2 to prevent an issue that breaks changes for angular versions below 8. see [here](https://github.com/plotly/angular-plotly.js/issues/79) for more details.